numpy/numpy/doc/source/reference/c-api/array.rst

     The returned array must be freed by the caller of this routine (using :c:func:`PyDataMem_FREE` ) and all the array objects in it ``DECREF`` 'd or a memory-leak will occur.
-The example template-code below shows a typically usage:
+The example template-code below shows a typical usage:

     .. versionchanged:: 1.18.0
        A mix of scalars and zero-dimensional arrays now produces a type